ekthomas25/i-p-roboger/README.md

 beepBoop(1);
 Expected Output: [1]

-Test: "It should return an array that increments to 0 when 1 is inputted."
+Test: "It should return an array that increments from 0 when 1 is inputted."
 Code:
 beepBoop(1);
-Expected Output: [1, 0]
+Expected Output: [0, 1]